inab/InSoLiTo/InSoLiTo_Webpack/README.md

 tar -xzf InSoLiToImport.tar.gz
 cd ..
 ```
-* If you use your own data, create a folder in `DB/InSoLiToImport` and insert it there.
+* If you use your own data, create a folder called `InSoLiToImport` inside `DB` and insert your CSV files there.

 ### Use Docker to compile the database with the webpage

-* Then, in this directory use the following command line in detached mode:
+* Then, in the root directory use the following command line:

 ```
 docker compose up -d
 ```

+The docker containers will be running in detached mode.
+You can check the logs with `docker compose logs`.

-The database, that will be empty, will be available in http://localhost:7474/browser/
+The Neo4j database, that is empty at the moment, is available in http://localhost:7474/browser/.

 ### Populate the database

-* Before populate the database, please follow the instructions in [DB/INSTALL.md](DB/INSTALL.md).
+* Before populate the database, please follow the instructions in [DB/INSTALL.md](InSoLiTo_Webpack/DB/INSTALL.md).

 * Then, we need to insert all the CSV that we have download into the Neo4j database.
 Also, two files from the autocomplete and the slider part of the webpage will be created.
 ```